letsencrypt/acme-spec/draft-barnes-acme.md

 At the beginning of the ACME process, the client must be configured with URLs for the server's new-authorization and new-certificate resources.
 The client learns URIs for any authorization and certificate resources it requires through the ACME protocol.

-All ACME requests with a non-empty body MUST encapsulate the body in a JWS object.
+All ACME requests with a non-empty body MUST encapsulate the body in a JWS object, signed using the account key pair.
 The server MUST verify the JWS before processing the request.
 (For readability, however, the examples below omit this encapsulation.)
+Encapsulating request bodies in JWS provides a simple authentication of requests by way of key continuity.

+Note that this implies that GET requests are not authenticated.
+For the most part, this is not an issue, since the ACME resources that can be accessed in this way (authorizations and certificates) usually do not contain sensitive information.
+Servers that are concerned about parties other than the client gaining access to information via GET requests can create high-entropy authorization URLs and certificate URLs, so that they URLs themselves act as a shared secret between the client and server.

 ## Authorization Resources